rdashanc/hello-world/README.md

 Initial respository

-I am semi-neww to the programming realm and I am looking to learn more in the way of computer programming.
+I am semi-new to the programming realm and I am looking to learn more in the way of computer programming.